kazeburo/POSIX-strftime-Compiler/README.md

 # NAME

-POSIX::strftime::Compiler - Compile strftime to perl
+POSIX::strftime::Compiler - Compile strftime to perl. for logger and servers

 # SYNOPSIS